softchris/azure-book/deployment/nodejs-with-a-database-mongo.md

 # Deploy a Node.js + Mongo DB database
 This assumes you have a MongoDB server running locally.

+## Installing MongoDB
+If you already have MongoDB installed and working, skip this step otherwise keep reading.

-If you don't head to the download page [Download page](https://www.mongodb.com/download-center/community?jmp=docs) and click `Download`
+Go to the download page [Download page](https://www.mongodb.com/download-center/community?jmp=docs) and click `Download`

 Thereafter double click the installation file and find the resulting unpacked directory.

+### Set the path

 Navigate to the directory and run `pwd`.
 Thereafter set it up in the PATH variable, like so: